In this article:

 The user is redirected to an external authorization service where the user enters login and password.

-The BI server is authorized on the external service and gets required information about the user.
+The user is authorized on the external service and BI server gets necessary information about the user.

 The BI server addresses the DBMS by means of the previously saved technological account.